gregsadetsky/postal-codes/README.md

 Greg re-assembled the code on October 30th 2019

-Work will be ongoing in the `card1` directory
+work will be ongoing in the `card1` directory

-### Card 2
+### card 2

-Greg sent the card on January 13th 2020
+Greg sent the card on January 13th 2020, answering the question *How do you feel about sharing deep worries with people?*

 Greg sent backup of card by mail on January 20th 2020

+Ariel received the card and backup together on February 21st 2020

+Ariel re-assembled the code on February 22nd 2020

+work will be ongoing in the `card2` directory

+### rules change

+we decided to change the amount of time to answer a card from 1 week to 1 month, starting with card #3, in order to acommodate more complex processes/answers